 Any non-target animals, i.e. bycatch, is released alive immediately.

 The community survey is now closed.
-Results are currently being analysed and will be presented in mid December.
+Results will be available shortly.

 Trials of SMART drumlines have been undertaken at multiple locations on the NSW North Coast by DPI scientists since December 2015.